ddev/ddev/docs/content/users/quickstart.md

 ```

 * DDEV will install all everything in your `requirements.txt` or `pyproject.toml` into a `venv`.
 This takes a little while on first startup.
-* If your app requires settings, you can add them as environment variables, or otherwise configure your app to use the database, etc. (Database settingsare host: `db`, database: `db`, user: `db`, password `db` no matter whether you're using PostgreSQL, MariaDB, or MySQL.)
+* If your app requires settings, you can add them as environment variables, or otherwise configure your app to use the database, etc. (Database settings are host: `db`, database: `db`, user: `db`, password `db` no matter whether you're using PostgreSQL, MariaDB, or MySQL.)
 * You can watch `pip install` output in real time on that first slow startup with `ddev logs -f` in another window.
-* If your `requirements.txt` includes `psycopg2` it requires build tools, so either set `ddev config --web-extra-packages=build-essential` or change yourrequirement to `psycopg2-binary`.
+* If your `requirements.txt` includes `psycopg2` it requires build tools, so either set `ddev config --web-extra-packages=build-essential` or change your requirement to `psycopg2-binary`.

 ## Shopware